Bannockburn House: History

 Bannockburn House was built around 1675 and likely incorporated elements of an earlier house located on the same site.
 In 1562, the lands of Bannockburn were granted to Robert Drummond of Carnock and his wife Marjorie Elphinstone.
 Drummond took over an existing coal mine and a made a contract to supply coal to the burgesses of Stirling.
 The lands and the house "Drummonds-Hall" were subsequently acquired by the Rollo family, and then the Patersons.

 The present house was most likely commissioned by Sir Hugh Paterson in 1675, whose son and grandson were made baronets.
-Hugh Paterson, the builder of the present house, was a lawyer and a factor for Margaret Home, Countess of Moray and her son the 5th Earl of Moray.
-Paterson had coal mines near Bannockburn, managed by William Rob, known as the "coal-grieve".
+Hugh Paterson, the builder of the present house, was a lawyer for Margaret Home, Countess of Moray and her son the 5th Earl of Moray.
+Paterson became Keeper of the Signet when Moray was Secretary of State for Scotland in the 1680s.

+Hugh Paterson had coal mines near Bannockburn, managed by William Rob, known as the "coal-grieve".
 Rob was dismissed for fraud and in 1677 made two attempts to sabotage the works in revenge.
 The Privy Council ordered the Earl of Mar and Lord Elphinstone to investigate.

 A significant portion of the surviving interior dates to the 17th century, though some interior elements date to the early 18th century.
 Significant remodelling and expansion was undertaken around 1884 by Waller and sons.

 In 1746, prior to the Battle of Culloden, Hugh Paterson, grandson of the builder of the house, entertained Charles Edward Stuart in Bannockburn House, where he met the Baronet's niece, Clementina Walkinshaw, who would later become his lover and mother of his child.
 When the house passed to his daughter, Mary Paterson, in 1787, she sold the property to William Ramsey of Barnton and Sauchie.
 The house stayed in the Ramsey Family until it came to Sir James Ramsey Gibson-Maitland, who sold it to Alexander Wilson in 1883.
 Alexander was a member of the famous Bannockburn weaving family of Wilson.
 Alexander made many additions and changes to the house, including a new porch entrance and extension to the library and office, and above the main doorway a recess to accommodate a coat of arms which now is empty.